Sunday, 19 October 2014

 Nobody questions legitimate excuses, not even you.
 After all, they're true.

-legitimate?
+The question you should ask yourself is, is your legitimate excuse really legitimate?
 Is it a valid reason to say no?
-If the answer is no, it is
+If the answer is no, it is not.

 Even though your excuse is valid it often represents an easy way out.

-commitment, or something that you are afraid of.
-They give you a good
+They allow you to escape a challenge, an uncomfortable situation, a commitment, or something that you are afraid of.
+They give you a good excuse to stop yourself, an escape clause.

 Want to know what my "legitimate excuse" has been?